andrewzayats/AICore/README.md

 # Deployment

-This guide explains how to deploy VIAcode AI Core using the pre-built Docker images.
+This guide explains how to deploy AI Core using the pre-built Docker images.
 Follow these steps to get the solution up and running efficiently.

 ---